Making Herstory works to end the abuse, enslavement and trafficking of women and girls both in the UK and,

 Wasif is Legal Director at Shakespeare Martineau, London.
 Formerly the Head of Commercial Litigation at Malletts, his previous works include working with Amnesty International and delivering social cohesion programmes.
 He currently works to support 300 children through primary education in Pakistan.

-We are currently looking for three new Trustees to join our Board!
+We are currently looking for one new Trustee to join our Board!

-So if you are passionate about women’s rights, want to help us grow and are able to attend at least three meetings a year in London, please email us at email@example.com with your CV by 1st February 2017.
+If you are passionate about women’s rights, want to help us grow and are able to attend at least three meetings a year in London, please email us at firstname.lastname@example.org with your CV.